TOLL FREE NUMBER:

 In addition, Mexico has created special programs and decrees to attract foreign investment.
 The most widely used of these programs is the IMMEX, or formally known as “Maquiladora,” program.
 Under IMMEX, foreign manufacturers can import raw materials and components, almost always tax and duty-free, on a “temporary” basis, with the intent to export those materials as part of the finished goods.
 The IMMEX program also enables foreign companies to import machinery and equipment duty and tax-free, with the necessary permits.
 Finally, companies manufacturing in Mexico under the IMMEX program enjoy special income tax and fiscal treatment, helping to reduce overall operating expenses.

-The Mexican government has also made a strong commitment to improve the infrastructure and security in Mexico to help manufacturers operate without disruption.
+The Mexican government has also made a strong commitment to improve the infrastructure in Mexico and security in Mexico to help manufacturers operate without disruption.
 One area this can be seen is the reliability of the electrical grid in Mexico.
 For the most part, electricity in Mexico, especially in the major industrial cities, is equally reliable to that of the United States.
 While the cost of electricity is typically higher in Mexico than most U.S. cities, Mexico’s recent energy reform of 2015 demonstrates the government’s continued effort to make Mexico more competitive.